⏮️ Previous chapter: Exhibit A: Because Writing a Fresh Query Is Too Much Work

 Or maybe we’ll be even more generic and claim that using the good old framework is better, because these new frameworks are not “mature enough” and not “battle-tested” and anyway, aren’t these new frameworks just “different, not better”?

-However, the accessibility bias also works the other way.
-The team member suggesting the new framework might just be excited because she read about it last month.
-She’s been itching to try it out somewhere, anywhere.
-Suddenly, all she can see is the glittering features of the new framework, the promise of easier work, the poetry of the new code… “It’s just going to be such a joy to work with the new framework”.
+However, bias also works the other way.
+The team member suggesting the new framework might just be excited because she read about it in several places already.
+This framework seems to be the great new thing, the thing that everybody will adopt sooner or later, so let’s join the “sooner”-cohort.
+After reading soo much about it, all she can see is the glittering features of the new framework, the promise of easier work, the poetry of the new code… “It’s just going to be such a joy to work with the new framework”.

 Always choosing the new thing or always sticking with the old, both tendencies often stem from biases.